-The track in Quantitative and Analytical Political Science (QAPS) is designed for students who wish to deepen their understanding of quantitative and analytical methods to study key questions in political science.
-For more information on prerequisites and program requirements, please visit: https://politics.princeton.edu/program-quantitative-and-analytical-political-science.
+The Track in Quantitative and Analytical Political Science is designed for students who wish to deepen their understanding of quantitative and analytical methods to study key questions in political science.
+For more information on track requirements and the prerequisite, please visit: https://politics.princeton. edu/program-quantitative-and-analytical-political-science.

-If you are interested in pursuing either the PE and/or the QAPS track(s), please contact Professor Gieczewski (germang@princeton.edu) to schedule a meeting.
+If you are interested in pursuing either the Political Economy and/or the Quantitative and Analytical Political Science track(s), please contact Professor Gieczewski (germang@princeton.edu) to schedule a meeting.